openstack-archive/tripleo-docs/deploy-guide/source/features/ops_tools.rst

 3. Configure the environment

-   The easiest way to configure our environment will be to create a parameter file, let's called paramters.yaml with all the paramteres defined.
+   The easiest way to configure our environment will be to create a parameter file, let's called parameters.yaml with all the parameters defined.

    - Availability Monitoring::